marcellovictorino/marcellovictorino.github.io/_posts/2019-03-19-Creating-your-personal-blog.md

 Head to `your-github-username.github.io` to see what it looks like!

 <hr>
-So how does it look?
 Stay tuned for the more advanced Part 2 of this tutorial, where you will be able to add more customization and auto generate page content using theme logic.

-As always, constructive feedback is always appreciated.
-Feel free to leave any comments/suggestions.

 ## Technologies Used
 + **Jekyll**: framework for generating static website based on a set project structure